gcgarner/IOTstack/README.md

 This repo was originally inspired by Andreas Spiess's video on using some of these tools.
 Some containers have been added to extend its functionality.

 [YouTube video](https://www.youtube.com/watch?v=JdV4x925au0): This is an alternative approach to the setup.
 Be sure to watch the video for the instructions.
-Just note that the network addresses are different, see note below
+Just note that the network addresses are different, see the wiki under Docker Networks.

+### YouTube guide

+@peyanski (Kiril) made a YouTube video on getting started using the project, check it out [here](https://youtu.be/5JMNHuHv134)

 ## Download the project